 Yair Rodriguez landed what some consider the greatest knockout in UFC history Saturday night in Denver, finishing Chan Sung Jung -- best known as "The Korean Zombie" -- with a brutal elbow to the chin with one second remaining in a back-and-forth bout.
 Jaws from spectators inside the Pepsi Center and at home simultaneously dropped, as the finishing move came seemingly out of nowhere.

-Rodriguez joined ESPN's Ariel Helwani's MMA Show on Monday afternoon, just two days after the epic fight, to update his health and provide details on how everything this weekend transpired.
+Rodriguez joined ESPN's Ariel Helwani's MMA Show just two days after the epic fight, to update his health and provide details on how everything this weekend transpired.